Dambisa Moyo, Baroness Moyo: Winner Take All

 Moyo's third book, Winner Take All: China's Race for Resources and What It Means for the World (2012), examines global commodity dynamics over the next several decades, specifically China's massive global rush for natural resources including hard commodities (metals and minerals) and soft commodities (timber and food).
 It predicts the financial and geopolitical implications of a world of diminishing resources, and argues that China is already well on the way to gaining the upper hand in world economic dominance.

 Winner Take All became a New York Times bestseller.
 A review in the Financial Times stated that "If Dambisa Moyo is right, the demands of the world's most populous state are bad news for the rest of us. ...
 One cannot accuse Moyo of failing to do her homework."
 The Telegraph commented "Moyo thinks [China's impact on the global commodity market] will go on and on, powered by an unstoppable Chinese economy.
 Perhaps she is right, but the grounds for doubting whether the future will be a straight line from the past deserve a hearing."

 Edge of Chaos: Why Democracy Is Failing to Deliver Economic Growth – and How to Fix It

-In Edge of Chaos, the author crafts a compelling argument that "the global failure to achieve sustained, inclusive growth underpins the rampant political turmoil" increasingly prevalent in the 21st century.
+In Edge of Chaos, the author crafts an argument that "the global failure to achieve sustained, inclusive growth underpins the rampant political turmoil" increasingly prevalent in the 21st century.
 Moyo identifies improvements to worker efficiency as key to economic growth, and discusses the need to overhaul democratic capitalism, with potential solutions.
 The book outlines a 10-point "Blueprint for a New Democracy", designed to encourage the growth of capitalism.